(Enjoy these Copywriting 101 tips I provided via the Weekly Whisper back in the day. You do get The Weekly Whisper, don't ya?)

 Bonus Easy Tip: Save your emails and make a blog post or ebook out of them.
 You have GOLD sitting in your Sent folder in your email client.

 *Insider Tip: a lot—maybe even a majority—of the best-selling authors you know, especially in the non-fiction category, spoke their books into existence.
-They literally recorded themselves yapping while "in the zone" about their topic, handed the audio to a transcriptionist, who then gave it to an editor to polish and publish.
+They literally recorded themselves yapping while "in the zone" about their topic, and handed the audio to a transcriptionist, who then gave it to an editor to polish and publish.

 It really is that simple to become a better "writer."